Safia Minney: People Tree

-Recent Work
+Recent work

-Minney left People Tree as Global CEO at the end of 2015 to pursue new projects, including a time as MD of ethical Shoe brand Pozu.
+Minney left People Tree as Global CEO at the end of 2015 after separating from her husband James Minney, who was Chief Financial Officer.

+Following her departure from People tree she spent some time as Managing Director of ethical Shoe brand Pozu.
 In 2019 she started a Community Interest Company called Real Sustainability that "aims to support citizens and organisational leaders to transition to carbon zero and sustainability".

-In 2022 she launched Fashion Declares, a grassroots campaign to encourage people at all levels within the fashion industry to tackle the current "climate, ecological and social emergency” associated with climate change.
+In 2022 she launched Fashion Declares, a grassroots campaign to encourage people at all levels within the fashion industry to tackle the current "climate, ecological and social emergency" associated with climate change.